Sterling Heights is a beautiful city because residents are proud of their homes and work to keep them up.

 Their efforts should be bolstered by a renewed focus on code enforcement.
 With a city of our size, there are a few bad actors that don't properly care for their property.
 And their lack of care harms all of our property values.

-So as a Councilmember, I'll make it a priority that the Code Enforcement Department is properly funded and is proactively working to fight blight.
+So I've made it a priority that the Code Enforcement Department is properly funded and is proactively working to fight blight.

 Together, we all will make Sterling Heights a better place to live and work.